rahul3002/Front-End-Development/README.md

 **Make sure to show your support by star mark & sharing the repository**

-# A List of Useful Resources for Front End Developers
+# A Curated List of Resources for Front End Developers

 ---